springfall2008/batpred/docs/install.md

 # Install

+These instructions will take you through the process of installing and configuring Predbat for first time use.

+It's recommended that you watch the [Video Guides](video-guides.md) before you start.

+A level of familiarity with the basics of Home Assistant, Add-on's, Integrations, Entities and File Editing is assumed, but if you get stuck, please read the [FAQ's](faq.md) and if necessary raise a [Github ticket](https://github.com/springfall2008/batpred/issues) for support.

 ## Inverter Control Integration install (GivTCP/SolaX-ModBus)

 The Integration that communicates with your inverter will be depend on the brand of inverter you have: